erikbrandondigital/dotfiles/README.md

 1. Run `nvim` to see if NvChad starts up.
 2. Run `pyenv` to see if Python Version Manager (pyenv) starts up.
 3. Run `nvm` to see if Node Version Manager (nvm) starts up.
-4. Run `task` to see if Taskwarrior prompts you to generate a config.
-If not, it is using the config in this repo.
-5. Run `timew` to see if Timewarrior prompts you to generate a config.
-If not, it is using the config in this repo.

 # Uninstall / Cleanup
 If you would like to uninstall my configuration and cleanup your machine, follow the steps below to remove the symlinks created by GNU Stow and delete the local copy of the repo.
 I'll leave the uninstallation of the other applications up to you.